Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Cursor if you need software developers wanting ai-assisted coding.
-Choose Google Gemini if you prioritize google workspace users, research, multimodal tasks.
+Choose Cursor if your daily work is mostly AI-first code editing inside a forked VS Code.
+Choose Google Gemini if your daily work is mostly multimodal tasks tied into Google Workspace and free 1M-token context.
 Cursor scores higher in user reviews (4.7 vs 4.3).
 Both offer free tiers — try each before committing.

 Cursor